Reporter team on site

 There are predictions, but they are more or less meaningless, because in the USA it is not the popular vote that decides the outcome, but the electoral delegates sent from the individual states.
 And so the real battle this year will not take place in California or Texas, where most people live, but in the swing or battleground states, such as Arizona or Wisconsin.

-In terms of meaning, this would be roughly the same as if the National Council elections in Austria were to be decided exclusively in Burgenland or Vorarlberg, because the votes from Vienna or Lower Austria, for example, are traditionally attributed to a certain political party anyway.
+This would be similar to the situation in Austria, where elections to the National Council are decided exclusively in Burgenland or Vorarlberg, because the votes from Vienna or Lower Austria, for example, are traditionally attributed to a certain political party anyway.

 Georgia could tip the scales again this year.
 "Krone" reporter Oliver Papacek will be reporting from the capital Atlanta on Tuesday.
 He has already traveled to Florida in advance and will provide a local view of Donald Trump's swank palace in Mar-a-Lago.